NewBuilding/dom-jsx/README.md

 ```

 As you can see in the example above, even variables can be inserted as children.
 Arrays will be expanded.
 Falsey values (except 0) will be ignored.
 HTMLElement values will be appended as is, string or number values will become text-nodes.

-### Report isssues

-Something not working quite as expected?
-Do you need a feature that has not been implemented yet?
-Check the [issue tracker](https://github.com/Lusito/tsx-dom/issues) and add a new one if your problem is not already listed.
-Please try to provide a detailed description of your problem, including the steps to reproduce it.

-### Contribute

-Awesome!
-If you would like to contribute with a new feature or submit a bugfix, fork this repo and send a pull request.
-Please, make sure all the unit tests are passing before submitting and add new ones in case you introduced new features.

 ### License